 If the institution does not meet its own standards, it establishes and implements plans for improvement which enable it to reach these standards.

 The College has established criteria and processes to determine appropriate, institution-set standards for student achievement.
 Annual discussions in College Council identify Institution Set Standards (ISS), used as a minimum measure of effectiveness, and Institutional Effectiveness Partnership Initiative (IEPI) goals, identifying a more aspirational target for the College.
 (2016-2017 IEPI Goals, p.
 2; CC Minutes, IEPI goals) The two measures detail the College standards and aspirational goals, including metrics for course completion, degree and certificate completion, and transfer.
-Progress reports toward meeting and exceeding institution-set standards are provided in College Council, and the yearly results are reported in the ACCJC Annual Report.
+Progress reports toward meeting and exceeding institution-set standards are provided in College Council, whose members share the information with their constituencies.
+The yearly results are reported in the ACCJC Annual Report.
 (ACCJC Annual Report 2016, 2017) SSSP and Student Equity funding have enabled the development of strategies based on best practices and research that will reflect in students’ success in the near term and for future years.
 (SSSP and SEP) The 2015-16 Institution-Set Standards are listed below:

 MJC Institution-Set Standards